plone/documentation/docs/install/source-step-by-step.md

 #### Checkout or version pinning of a Plone package

-If you want to checkout a Plone package (not add-on) for development or just want to override the constraints of Plone, then a first attempt would be to define constraints with a {file}`constraints.txt` to tell pip to install a different version of a Plone package.
+If you want to checkout a Plone Core package for development or just want to override the constraints of Plone, then a first attempt would be to define constraints with a {file}`constraints.txt` to tell pip to install a different version of a Plone package.

 ```
 # constraints.txt with unresolvable version conflict